The Cultural Association of Miamou/Lentas – Asclepios

 Over the years, the association has also worked to implement alternative growing/irrigation methods and encourage organic farming.
 Other projects work to revive traditional crafts and skills, develop the village and its infrastructure and address social concerns.
 A large focus of the Tsigounas Association is on building and fostering community spirit and especially, promote contact and exchange between native-born residents and new ones from abroad.
 The group hosts events like an annual card tournament and offers a yearly outing to explore and enjoy more of Crete together.

 Association of Volunteer Firefighters and Environmental Protection, Asterousia

-- to promote exchanges with Greek people
+- promote exchange with Greek people

-- to initiate workshops and educational activities
+- initiate workshops and educational activities

-- to support charitable and future-oriented initiatives
+- support charitable and future-oriented initiatives

-- to generate contacts and cooperation locally
+- generate contacts and cooperation locally

-- to help foster the spirit of Europeanism in the areas and form partnerships from the grassroots level up.
+- help foster the spirit of Europeanism in the areas and form partnerships from the grassroots level up.

 A future guest house in the old village of Miamou was the goal of a MAZI action week that took place at end May/begin June 2019.
-The resonance was amazing and 13 engaged people flew from Germany to Crete for ten days to get down to work.
+The resonance was amazing and 13 engaged people flew from Germany to Crete for ten days and got down to work.
 The action week concluded with a fantastic and lively festivity at the village square at the east side of Lentas.
 Approximately 200 people took part (including many interested holiday makers) to enjoy food, drinks, and diverse live music.